Growing up abroad opens many doors for the entire family, but it poses unique difficulties for third culture kids in

 Unresolved grief is common when third culture kids move on

-Leaving friends behind is never easy, even in a world where technology and social media make staying in touch as simple as pointing and clicking.
+Leaving friends behind is never easy, even in a world where technology and social media makes staying in touch so simple.
 Leaving a beloved place is similarly wrenching.
 Yet grieving third culture kids aren’t necessarily encouraged to express their sorrow.
 Of all the things to consider during an international move, it may seem there isn’t time to properly deal with children’s emotions.
 Once in the new country, acculturation takes up all available energy; the heartache is once again pushed aside.

 Even highly aware and communicative third culture kids aren’t always able to articulate their grief.
 Sometimes they suffer in silence because their parents are preoccupied with their own issues regarding the move.
 But often, third culture kids simply don’t grasp the fullness of their loss.
 It’s hard for children to understand that they’re mourning the unfulfilled potential of a life that’s no longer theirs.

 Relocating every couple of years requires constantly dismantling and rebuilding entire lives.
 Yes, it sometimes sucks, and few third culture kids emerge completely unscathed from the experience.
 But, their unique set of skills can make them leaders in our increasingly globalized world.